maroacc/Medical-Cost-Personal-Dataset-Analysis/README.md

 # FIFA-Womens-World-Cup
 Analysis of FIFA Women’s World Cup Stats from 1991 to 2019

+## 0. Introduction
+### 0.1 Explanation of the dataset
+- Context e.g what is FIFA, why is studying this dataset important
+- Description of the variables e.g **min_playing_time** : minutes played by the player during that year
 ## 1. Exploratory Analysis
+### 1.1 Description of the dataset
+-

 ## 2. Probability